ruuda/blog/posts/build-system-insights.md

 Managing the compiler means
 that I can check out a two-year old commit of [my blog generator][src], and `stack build` still produces a binary.
-In the mean time,
+In contrast,
-I had to reinstall the Python dependencies of my blog while writing this post, as Arch Linux started shipping Python 3.7 rather than 3.6, and the artefacts in my virtualenv suddenly became unrunnable, without me changing any code.
+I had to reinstall the Python dependencies of my blog while writing this post, as the artefacts in my virtualenv suddenly became unrunnable after a system update had replaced Python 3.6 with 3.7.
+My first reinstallation attempt failed, because I had `CC` set to Clang, and the Python package tried to build native code that only compiled with GCC.
+I am confident that two years from now
+I will still be able to build the generator for this blog, but I am not sure whether I will be able to get the currently pinned versions of the Python dependencies to run.

 Rust’s version manager Rustup learned this lesson recently with the [introduction][rustup] of a toolchain file.